Dr. Stephen Minister

 Review of Alan Schrift's Twentieth-Century French Philosophy (Blackwell Publishing), International Philosophical Quarterly (Fall 2007).

-"A Levinasian Approach to the Ethics of Development," presented at the North American Levinas Society (May 2012, Anchorage, Alaska).
+"A Levinasian Approach to the Ethics of Development," presented at the North American Levinas Society (May 2012, University of Anchorage, Alaska).

 "Questions in the Ethics of International Development," presented an an Augustana College Research and Scholarly Activities Committee Luncheon (April 2012, Sioux Falls).